pfheatwole/thesis/source/foil_geometry.rst

 surfaces.]]

-A canopy geometry model defines the shape of a canopy as a collection of
-surfaces: the chord surface, the mean camber surface, and the profile surface.
-[[FIXME: not sure I agree with this statement.
+A foil geometry model defines the shape of a foil as a collection of surfaces: the chord surface, the mean camber surface, and the profile surface. [[FIXME: not sure I agree with this statement.
 Unclear.
 A shape is just a shape.
-Granted, a canopy geometry must PROVIDE those surfaces.]]
+Granted, a foil geometry must PROVIDE those surfaces.]]

 * [[We should have already established that we want a parametric model.]]